-Painting Over Oil Based Paint
+How to Paint over Oil Based Paint

 When oil-based paint dries, it becomes slippery and smooth.
 As a result, painting over oil-based paint with another paint becomes difficult.
 However, it is not impossible.
 It is essential to pay attention to the preparation steps when painting over oil-based paint.
 Here are the ways to paint over oil-based paint:

-How do You Paint Over Oil Based Paint
+Best Ways to Paint Over Oil Based Paint

 1-Transitional Primer